OpenNews/srccon-2022/homepage.md

 ### How to be a part of {{ page.event_name }}

-**[Our call for participation form is open](/participation/form)** with an April 25 deadline for session proposals.

-Our [call for participation form](/participation/form/) includes questions to tell us about all the ways you might want to participate at SRCCON, including as an attendee or a session facilitator.
-If invited to attend or facilitate a session, you will have the chance to purchase a ticket with [prices starting at $125 plus fees](/attendees/#tickets).
+**[Our call for participation form is open](/participation/form)** with questions to tell us how you want to participate at SRCCON.
+If invited to attend, you will have the chance to purchase a ticket with [prices starting at $125 plus fees](/attendees/#tickets).

+Our deadline for proposing sessions has already passed, but we'll keep our [call for participation form](/participation/form) open for attendees as long as we have space!

 **Key dates for your calendar**:

-* **Monday, April 25**: Deadline to submit session proposals and stipend applications using our call for participation form
-* **By Wednesday, May 4**: Facilitators, attendees, and stipend applicants will be notified
+* **By Wednesday, May 4**: Anyone who proposed a session or applied for a stipend by April 25 will be notified
 * **After May 4**: We'll review more "I'd like to attend" submissions on a rolling basis until the conference
 * **June 22-24**: SRCCON 2022, online!